 In broad terms a fringe benefit is a benefit provided in respect of employment.
 Benefits include rights, privileges or services.
+In deciding whether a benefit is provided in terms of employment, ask yourself would you have provided the benefit if the person had not been an employee.

 Fringe Benefits Tax (FBT) is a separate tax in respect of "fringe benefits" provided to employees.
 Congregations are not exempt from FBT.